GilbertAb/Projects-Parallel_Computing/proyecto-2/README.md

   ### Distributed performance analysis

-  With our design, we obtained the expected results, since the execution time is now lower.
-As work units are big, the speedup wasn't that great using 24 threads instead of 8, resulting in lower efficiency.
-Work units being big could've increase the serial time of the process reducing the speedup.
-The program could be better with a different type of mapping that allows a better distribution of the work, using a smaller work unit, unless the additional overhead for synchronization makes it too inefficient.
+  With our design we improved greatly the execution time, lowering it to just a few minutes.
+As work units are big, dynamic mapping in the distributed part is more likely to have near optimal results.
+Work units being big could've increase the serial time of the process reducing the speedup, though.
+The program could be better with a different type of mapping in the concurrent part of the program, since our efficency depends entirely on the dimensions of the map.

-  Also we had an unexpected problem with mpi that made the processes terminate suddenly when more than 4 processes where created.
-Because of that, we couldn't measure the performance of the program using 24 single-threaded processes.
+  In the graph below we can see the speedup our three versions had.
+The 8-threaded omp implementation was the most efficient but also the slowest, most likely because of the amount of threads.
+The version that had best performance was the hybrid omp+mpi reducing the time to around three and a half minutes.
+24 single-threaded processes in the mpi version also had a great speedup, however, it was slower than the mpi+omp version.
+This is probably because of the amount of maps, since the only way to have the 24 threads busy is to have at least 24 maps remaining.
+When less maps are left then concurrency reduces.

   ![Graph](./img/data-analysis-mpi.png "Execution time and efficiency")

+  Times obtained:

+  omp 1 thread: 3473.57s obtained multiplying the 8 thread time by 6.
+It's only an estimated to calculate the speedup and efficiency

+  omp 8 thread: 578.93s

+  mpi 24 processes: 307.03s

+  omp+mpi 3 processes 24 threads: 208.94s